mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 ```csharp
 public DIDDocument GetDIDDocument(string didobjectid);
 ```
-A DIDDocument is a JSON-object which contains the `publicKey`, `authentication` elements of the associated DID Document.
+A DIDDocument is a JSON-object which contains the `verificationMethod`, `authentication` elements of the associated DID Document.
-Every public key in the array of `publicKey` can be used to authenticate the "DID Object" Controller.
+Every public key in the array of `verificationMethod` can be used to authenticate the "DID Object" Controller.

 Note: The list of supported public key signature schemes is listed in [Appendix A](#appendix-a-public-key-algorithm).